-- 15.2.4 Outside these locations all employment spaces will be protected where viable to enhance Barnet's local economy and support enterprise potential.
-Employment spaces are defined as Class B1, B2 and B8.
-Where there is no interest expressed in its current form for a period of 12 months and it has been actively marketed both for sale and rent for re-use or redevelopment then partial loss for residential and employment use may be permitted.
-The impact on local employment is a consideration and re-provision, preferably of small business units will be favoured which can re-provide an equivalent amount of floorspace or employment intensity.
+- 15.2.4 Outside Locally Significant Industrial Sites, the Industrial Business Park and the Business Locations, all employment spaces will be protected where viable to enhance Barnet's local economy and support enterprise potential.
+Employment spaces are defined as Class B1, B2 and B8 under the Use Classes Order.
+Effective marketing is where a site has been continuously actively marketed both for sale and rent for a period of 12 months at an appropriate price which can be agreed in advance with the council (at pre-application if appropriate) for re-use or redevelopment for employment use and no interest has been expressed.
+Once this can be satisfied then partial loss for residential and employment use may be permitted.
+The impact on local employment will be considered and re-provision, preferably of small business units will be favoured which can secure an equivalent amount of floorspace and level of employment.
 A financial contribution will be required for employment training where this cannot be delivered satisfactorily on site.
-Further detail is set out in the SPD on Contributions to Enterprise, Employment and Training. - 15.2.5 In addition to demonstrating a lack of viability in the short, medium and long term, proposals to redevelop employment spaces need to demonstrate why a site is no longer suitable.
-The following questions should be considered: - Is the building purpose built for employment or has it been adapted? - Does the size of the building make it suitable for small or medium enterprises (SME's)? - Is the site or building part of a wider employment area and would the loss affect the continued operation of neighbouring uses? - How accessible is the site by road and public transport? - Is the site suitable for another employment use such as office space? - Is the existing building obsolete/not fit-for-purpose to meet modern day commercial requirements - 15.2.6 Where proposals to redevelop existing employment space in town centres and edge of centre sites can demonstrate that they are no longer viable and suitable then they will be expected to re-provide mixed use redevelopment with some employment use, residential and community use. - 15.2.7 New office space should be locating in the town centres before edge of centre or other sites as these are more accessible by public transport.
-A sequential approach will be expected and proposals on sites outside a town centre will need to demonstrate that there are no town centre sites available. - 15.2.8 New employment uses, in particular industrial uses, must demonstrate that they are making the right provision for deliveries and servicing.
-Access for uses that are expected to contribute to traffic congestion such as warehouses will be required to locate close to tier one (strategic routes) and tier two (distributor routes) roads.
-These tiers are strategic roads which cater for through traffic across boroughs and beyond. - 15.2.9 Brent Cross Cricklewood is expected to deliver a large amount of new office floorspace as part of the redevelopment of the regional shopping centre and surrounding land.
-As part of the regeneration identified in the approved hybrid planning application there will be a loss of industrial floorspace which is treated separately from policy DM14: New and Existing Employment Space.
+Further details are set out in the SPD on Contributions to Enterprise, Employment and Training. - 15.2.5 In addition to demonstrating a lack of viability in the short, medium and long term, proposals to redevelop employment spaces need to demonstrate why a site is no longer suitable.
+The following factors should be evidenced: - is the building purpose built for employment or has it been adapted? - does the size of the building make it suitable for small or medium enterprises (SME's)? - is the site or building part of a wider employment area and would the loss affect the continued operation of neighbouring uses? - how accessible is the site by road and public transport? - is the site suitable for another employment use such as office space? - is the existing building obsolete/not fit-forpurpose to meet modern day commercial requirements.

+- 15.2.6 Where proposals to redevelop existing employment space in town centres and edge of centre sites can demonstrate that existing uses are no longer viable and suitable then the new development will be expected to re-provide mixed use floorspace with some employment, residential and community use. - 15.2.7 The impact on local employment in the town centre is a consideration and re-provision will be favoured which can re-provide an equivalent amount of floorspace and level of employment to ensure that viable employment activity is retained and growth enabled in the town centres.